Tim Tipene on TV3's 'The Project'.

 Tim as a child with some of his aunties

-Tim Tipene was adopted into the Waitai-Tipene whanau as a toddler.
+Tim Waitai-Tipene, (Ngati Kuri/Ngati Whatua), was adopted into the Waitai-Tipene whanau as a toddler.
 He was raised in two cultures, NZ Maori and NZ European.
 Tim's immediate family were abusive and violent.
 His biological father was a convicted predator and violent offender who spent much of life behind bars.
 It was only with the extended whanau that Tim felt loved.

 Expelled from high school Tim went through a number of jobs, homes and relationships before he managed to find help to address his past.

 Through a combination of therapy, martial arts and personal development, Tim overcame his abusive and violent childhood and broke the cycle.
-He has spent his life transforming the lives of others, often without any form of payment.
+At 17 he started community work and has spent his life transforming the lives of others.

 Tim Tipene with one of his childhood heroes, Mrs Battersby, 2017

-For 25 years Tim has been changing lives through his acclaimed Warrior Kids program, his award winning books and his inspirational talks.
+For 26 years Tim has been changing lives through his acclaimed Warrior Kids program and Toatoi classes, his award winning books and his inspirational talks.
 Tim has featured on television, radio and in various magazines and newspapers.

-In 2014 Tim was recognised as a Kiwibank Local Hero and received a Medal in recognition of his contribution to the lives of others.
+In 2014 Tim was recognised as a Kiwibank New Zealander of the year Local Hero and received a Medal in recognition of his contribution to the lives of others.

 Tim has also been an advocate for adults with special needs, a self-defence instructor for women and a facilitator of Anger Management and Living Without Violence programs for men.